 Both manufacturing processes lead to activated carbon products with different physicochemical characteristics of which the substances are defined by their different skeleton densities.
 Consequently two types of activated carbon have been registered for REACH:

 Activated carbon hazards

-Wet activated carbon preferentially removes oxygen from air.
+Wet activated carbon preferentially removes oxygen from the air.
 In closed or partially closed containers and vessels, oxygen depletion may reach hazardous levels.
-If workers are to enter a vessel containing activated carbon, appropriate sampling and work procedures including local requirements for potentially low-oxygen spaces should be followed.
+If it is necessary to enter a vessel containing activated carbon, samples should be taken and certain work procedures followed, including local requirements for potentially low-oxygen spaces.